-- 17.1 This Procedure will be reviewed annually by the Academic Director to ensure alignment to appropriate strategic direction and continued relevance to Curtin College's current and planned operations. - 17.2 All records in relation to this document will be managed as follows:
+- 17.1 This Procedure will be reviewed annually by the Academic Director to ensure alignment to appropriate strategic direction and continued relevance to Curtin College's current and planned operations. - 18.2 All records in relation to this document will be managed as follows:

-Record type Owner Location Retention Disposal Procedure Academic Director Shared Drive Permanently until Archived according to and College reviewed and replaced the Records website Management Policy
+Record type Owner Location Retention Disposal Procedure Academic College Website Permanently until Archived into Director and shared drive. reviewed and the Archive replaced library.